27 Nov How Executive Social Media Amplifies Your Brand and Impacts the Bottom Line

 Why Not Just Focus on the Brand?

-If you’re still not convinced of the value an executive can lend to brand objectives through social media, then we’ll let the data speak for itself.
+If you’re still not convinced of the value of how social media for executives can lend to brand objectives, then we’ll let the data speak for itself.

 It started with third-party reports and articles that we saw over the last year showing that people were more likely to engage with a leader than the brand itself.
 And while we’d also begun to observe this anecdotally in working with our clients, we set out to prove it ourselves with data.

 We looked at more than one thousand profiles on LinkedIn, focusing on executives, leaders and brands, and created 3 tiers (low, medium and high) based on the size of their respective followings.
 We defined the low tier as under 10,000 followers, the medium tier as between 10,000 and 50,000 followers, and the high tier as more than 50,000 followers.

 We then examined the rate of engagement, defined as likes and comments per post per number of followers.
 This allowed us to eliminate variables such as posting frequency and number of followers available to engage, which can differ substantially, even within each of the tiers we looked at.
 We wanted to focus on active LinkedIn accounts and defined this as a minimum of about 2 posts per week or 8 posts per month, as we also noticed that accounts with lower posting frequencies exhibited a high degree of variability in engagement rates.